Light propagation in inhomogeneous and anisotropic cosmologies: Compte-rendu en fran c ais

-\phantomsection \addstarredchapter{Conventions, notations, and acronyms} \paragraph{Units.} Numerical results are mostly given in terms of units of the International System.
+\paragraph{Units.} Numerical results are mostly given in terms of units of the International System.
 In abstract calculations, we adopt the usual relativistic convention of $c=1$, so that lengths and times have the same dimension.

 \paragraph{Differential geometry.} We follow the conventions of Misner, Thorne, Wheeler~\cite{1973grav.book.....M}.
 In particular, the signature of spacetime's metric is taken to be $(-+++)$ .
 We use Einstein's summation rule over repeated indices, the range of the sum being dictated by the nature of the indices (see Table~\ref{tab:notations}).
 As often as possible, we dedicate indices of the beginning of the alphabet to components over orthonormal bases.